 Module A2, D1 & E1 Category II

-These requirements require some sort of notified body involvement, although the manufacture is responsible for the hazard risk assessment and technical documents, as detailed in section 2 and 4 below, plus supplying the customer with the instruction and DoC with a copy of the EU type examination certificate or unit verification certificate
+These requirements require some sort of notified body involvement, although the manufacturer is responsible for the hazard risk assessment and technical documents, as detailed in sections 2 and 4 below, plus supplying the customer with the instruction and DoC with a copy of the EU type-examination certificate or unit verification certificate

 Module A2 requires an Internal production control with monitoring of the final assessment by a notified body

-Module D1 requires QA system for production to be assessed by notified body
+Module D1 requires the QA system for production to be assessed by a notified body

-Module E1 requires QA system and final inspection assessment by notified body
+Module E1 requires a QA system and final inspection assessment by the notified body

 Module H Category III